Asiana Treks and Tours

 Electricity voltage and plugs:

 Most of these tea houses let travelers charge their devices for a small fee.
-The average electrical voltage in Nepal is 230 volts, with plug types like Type C, Type D, and Type M. Travellers should bring a suitable adapter and, if needed, a voltage converter for their electronic devices."
+The average electrical voltage in Nepal is 230 volts, with plug types like Type C, Type D, and Type M. Travellers should bring a suitable adapter and, if needed, a voltage converter for their electronic devices.

 Drinking water:

-Nepal is the second country in the world regarding water sources after Brazil.
+Nepal is the second country in the world in terms of water sources after Brazil.
 According to the Nepal government, only 27% of people here have clean drinking water.
 You can buy mineral water in teahouses, but it is expensive; people prefer plastic bottles in some trekking areas.
 So, there are some safe drinking water stations where you can refill your bottle.
 However, we recommend carrying Steripen, iodine drops, water purification tablets for safe drinking, and refillable water bottles for boiled or filtered water.
 We strongly advise not to drink from taps, wells, and rivers in trekking areas.
 However, in all the city areas, Mineral water is available at a reasonable cost everywhere.

 Communication:

 The guest houses in the trekking regions have internet access.
-You could buy a SIM card at Tribhuvan International Airport Kathmandu and Pokhara.
+You can buy a SIM card at Tribhuvan International Airport Kathmandu and Pokhara.
 However, the signal may need to be more assertive at high altitudes.
 Our office keeps in touch with all trekking teams via the trek guide at least once daily to ensure everything goes as planned.

 Our Team: